Mendip Hills: 20th and 21st centuries

 In World War II, a bombing decoy was constructed on top of Black Down at Beacon Batch in an attempt to confuse bombers aiming to damage the city of Bristol, and piles of stones (known as cairns) were created to prevent enemy aircraft using the hilltop as a landing site.

 In the 1960s, the tallest mast in the region at 293 m above ground level, the Mendip UHF television transmitter, was installed on Pen Hill near Wells, one of the highest points of the Mendips.
-The transmitter's antenna rises to almost 589 m above sea level.
+The transmitter's antenna rises to about 589 m above sea level.

 Since 2003, arguments have raged over plans to erect a wind turbine near Chewton Mendip.
 The proposal was initially rejected by Mendip District Council, with the support of a range of local groups and organisations, on the grounds that the environmental impact on the edge of the AONB outweighed the amount of electricity which would be generated.
 In April 2006, however, a planning enquiry gave Ecotricity permission to build a 102 m turbine during the following year.